 All building components requiring blast resistance must be designed using established methods and approaches for determining dynamic loads, structural detailing, and dynamic structural response.
 Designers must apply dynamic methods of analysis to demonstrate compliance with this requirement.
-Alternative analysis and mitigation methods are permitted, provided that the performance level is attained, and approval is granted by the VA AHJ, defined in section 1.3 Administration and Enforcement.
+Alternative analysis and mitigation methods are permitted, provided that the performance level is attained, and approval is granted per section 1.3 Administration and Enforcement.